 Bones Tribe Membership where like-minded women come together to share their questions, needs, concerns.

 Weekly Bone-Loving Recipes are provided weekly on my Private Facebook Page.

 My nutritional awareness came in with a B-A-N-G.

-In the middle of yet another sleepless night the pressure in my brain was explosive.
-I took myself to the emergency room, leaving behind my husband and 4-year old son.
+In the middle of yet another sleepless night, the pressure in my brain was explosive.
+I took myself to the emergency room, leaving behind my husband and our 4-year old son.
 Diagnosis: Migraines.
 The next step.
-My integrative doctor announces I have adrenal fatigue and my DXA test reveals osteopenia.
+My integrative doctor announces I have adrenal fatigue and my DXA test revealed osteopenia.

-In my belly churned the bone depleting and nauseating acids; a bi-product of my fast paced life which lacked self-care.
-This all seemed to be normal behavior in the fast lane, until my health crisis awakened a deep calling that wouldn’t shut-up.
+In my belly churned the bone depleting and nauseating acids; a bi-product of my fast-paced life that lacked self-care.
+This all seemed to be normal behavior in the fast lane until my health crisis awakened a deep calling that wouldn’t shut up.
 Little did I know that this moment would be the beginning of a long and painful transition, whose “slap-in-the-face” awakening would shine a light and challenge my life-long fundamental beliefs.